 Solid build quality, brand reputation.
 In their review of the Carrier Infinity 24ANB1, the former HVAC contractors at WebHVAC.com praise this brand's reliability.
 "Carrier has one of the industry's top service records," they say.
-A survey of nearly 34,000 homeowners with central air conditioning supports this claim: Owners of Carrier air conditioners had fewer problems than owners of some other brands, with only 13 percent needing repairs in a five-year period.
 TopTenReviews.com praises Carrier's WeatherArmor Ultra Protection and its ability to better shield the unit from the elements.
 "The WeatherArmor Ultra Protection is designed to increase the AC unit's lifespan and durability," says Grant Morgan.
 One downside of the Carrier Infinity air conditioner, though, is its warranty.
 It's at the low end of the industry standard at 10 years.
 Like most brands, Carrier insists that you register the warranty, in this case within 90 days, otherwise you risk having it cut in half.

 WebHVAC.com is a site run by a group of former HVAC contractors that "covers just about everything to do with HVAC equipment in your home, business, or environment."
-The editors award the Carrier Infinity 24ANB1 the sixth slot on their list of the 10 best central air conditioners.
-They are impressed by the efficiency and dehumidification despite the fact it lacks a modulating compressor.
-A link leads to an somewhat more detailed overview of the system.
+The editors say the Carrier Infinity line is, "one of, if not THE, most advanced residential HVAC system on the market."
+However, they note that the system's top-of-the-line technology comes with a higher-than-average price tag.

-Review: Top Rated Central Air Conditioners 2015, Editors of WebHVAC.com, Not Dated
+Review: Carrier Infinity Series System HVAC Review, Editors of WebHVAC.com, Not Dated

 The Carrier Infinity Series 24ANB1 central air-conditioning system lands in fourth place at TopTenReviews.com.
 "Good insulation and quality construction make this a quiet and efficient choice for your new central air conditioner, says Grant Morgan.